 If your resolution is to run seven miles without stopping, but right now you can barely run seven blocks, your first goal out of the gate isn't a seven-minute mile.
 Instead, successful resolutions start with realistic, short-term goals and solutions.
 First, you walk a mile.
 Then you run a mile, then two, and so on.

 And yet I meet countless brand advertisers who think they've failed if they haven't created the next Old Spice Guy.
 Instead of this "all or nothing" philosophy, start with a short-term solution.
 Consider using your existing TV ads on YouTube: Many of the top YouTube ads on the 2016 Year-End YouTube Ads Leaderboard are also TV ads.
-Then, when you're ready to build more of a YouTube-centric content strategy, check out our very first Lesson from Google BrandLab on that topic.
+Then, when you're ready to build more of a YouTube-centric content strategy, check out our content playbook.

 #3: Pick a long-term trend—not a fad